Usmanbalogun044/usmanbalogun044/README.md

 ### 👨‍💻 About Me

 Hey there!
-I'm **Usman Balogun**, a Backend Developer from Nigeria 🇳🇬, currently engineering solutions at [Venueri](https://venueri.com).
+I'm **Usman Balogun**, a Backend Developer & CEH from Nigeria 🇳🇬, currently engineering solutions at [Venueri](https://venueri.com).

 - 🔧 Building **TechCoin** — rewarding developers based on coding hours.
 - 🧠 Exploring real-time systems using **WebSockets**.